In this article, I’ll explain how to take photos with Camera+ and how to edit them.

-Once you like how it looks, lock the exposure with the small padlock icon.
+Once you like how it looks, lock the

 Finally, set the white balance.
 White balance decides how warm or cold your photos will appear.
 Sunset or sunrise photos will generally look warmer than pictures taken at noon or on an overcast day.